IceShirok/dnd-infinity/README.md

 while modelling, and also because I just want to practice Python.

 ## Project hit list
+* Move the project hit list to GitHub issues and/or a project management system
 * Clean up saving throw/skill proficiency hashmap usage
 * Restructure equipment (rely on class inheritance vs. use properties)
     * Have functions to ask whether something is simple/martial, STR/DEX-based, etc.